rbithray/CapstoneAI-Toxicity/docs/RQ2.md

 Whereas the previous chapter focused on generating the toxic outputs and comparing the toxicity scores of the models, this part dives deeper into the lexical features of the prompts and the outputs.
 We were able to do this using Captum, a library that can be used for model interpretability [9].
 In this chapter, the following question will be answered:

-**What are lexical features of prompts that lead Mixtral 8x7B, Llama3, Gemma, and BLOOM to generate toxic outputs?**
+**What are lexical features of prompts that lead Mistral 7B, Llama3, Gemma, and BLOOM to generate toxic outputs?**

 ---